Macrometacorp/docs/docs/search/search-functions.md

 ]
 ```

-To search a View for documents where the `text` attribute contains certain words/tokens in any order, you can use the function like this:
+To search a view for documents where the `text` attribute contains certain words/tokens in any order, you can use the function like this:

 ```js
 FOR doc IN viewName